Cipher-unhsiV/gap-pattern-detection/README.md

 ---

 ## **Project Overview**

-This project aims to automate the detection of **GAP UP** and **GAP DOWN** patterns in **candlestick charts**, which are widely used in technical analysis for stock market trading.
-Using a **YOLO (You Only Look Once)** object detection model, the project identifies these patterns in candlestick chart images.
+This project focuses on detecting GAP UP and GAP DOWN patterns in candlestick charts, which are widely used in technical analysis for stock market trading.
+Using a YOLOv11l (You Only Look Once) object detection model, the project identifies these patterns in candlestick chart images.
 The model is trained on a custom dataset and can be used to analyze charts for potential market movements.

-The project is designed to help traders and analysts quickly identify GAP patterns, saving time and improving accuracy in technical analysis.
+It is designed to help traders and analysts quickly identify GAP patterns, saving time and improving accuracy in technical analysis.
+It includes a Gradio-based web interface for easy interaction and real-time detection.
 ---

 ## **Key Concepts**